-There's one thing that the #FinalFantasyXV doesn't tell us when introducing its new combat system, that's how to use the Libra skill.
+There's one thing that #FinalFantasyXV doesn't tell us when introducing its new combat system, that's how to use the Libra skill.
 Despite this lack of foresight, your companions will be quick to suggest you use it in combat, without explaining how to do so.
 Thanks, guys.

 You Access Libra In Final Fantasy XV Through Wait Mode

 It also won't have much of an impact on your overall game, since you'll often be running around the battlefield and dodging attacks, and simply moving your character will disable wait mode anyway.
 Though somewhat oddly, it's disabled by default.
+Thanks, Square Enix?

-How to Activate Wait Mode
+How To Activate Wait Mode

 What About Libra?